Livestock Industry Act 1937

-The Livestock Industry Act 1937 was passed by the Parliament of the United Kingdom on 20 July of that year.
-The Act was part of a proposal intended to stabilize domestic production and beef prices through quota regulation of foreign beef importation.
+The Livestock Industry Act 1937 was an act of the Parliament of the United Kingdom on 20 July of that year.
+The Act was part of a proposal intended to stabilise domestic production and beef prices through quota regulation of foreign beef importation.
 The Act imposed a subsidy measure through tariffs levied on foreign beef, which favoured Australian and New Zealand producers.

-The Act was repealed in its entirety by the Agriculture Act 1957.
+The whole act was repealed by section 36(1) of, and part I of the fourth schedule to, the Agriculture Act 1957 (5 & 6 Eliz.
+2. c.
+57), which came into force on 1 September 1957.